 where $\mathcal{D}$ is the observed dataset, $\mathcal{L}$ represents the loss function, $\left\| \cdot \right\|_0$ means the standard $\ell_0$-norm, and $\odot$ denotes the element-wise multiplication.

-As can be seen from Eq.\,\ref{eq1}, most previous methods~\cite{mocanu2018scalable,mostafa2019parameter,evci2020rigging} pursue sparse DNNs by tuning the given weight vector $\mathbf{w}$ while learning the mask $\mathbf{m}$.
-Though tuning the weights increases the performance of pursued sparse networks, its heavy time-consumption becomes a severe bottleneck for practical deployments as discussed before.
+As can be seen from Eq.\,(\ref{eq1}), most previous methods~\cite{mocanu2018scalable,mostafa2019parameter,evci2020rigging} pursue sparse DNNs by training the given weight vector $\mathbf{w}$ while learning the mask $\mathbf{m}$.
+Though training the weights increases the performance of pursued sparse networks, its heavy time-consumption becomes a severe bottleneck for practical deployments as discussed before.

-Inspired by the lottery ticket hypothesis~\cite{frankle2018lottery} which indicates a randomly initialized network contains sub-networks (lottery tickets) that can reach considerable accuracy, recent studies~\cite{ramanujan2020s,zhou2019deconstructing,orseau2020logarithmic} proposed to search for these lottery tickets upon the initialized weights without the necessity of weight tuning.
-Basically, their learning objective can be given as:
+Inspired by the lottery ticket hypothesis~\cite{frankle2018lottery} which indicates a randomly initialized network contains sub-networks (lottery tickets) that can reach considerable accuracy, recent studies~\cite{ramanujan2020s,zhou2019deconstructing,orseau2020logarithmic} proposed to search for these lottery tickets upon the initialized weights without the necessity of weight training.
+Basically, their learning objective can be given in the following:

-The main difference between Eq.\,\ref{eq1} and Eq.\,\ref{ticket_search} is that the $\mathbf{w}$ is regarded as a constant vector to get rid of the dependency on weight tuning.
-Nevertheless, Eq.\,\ref{ticket_search} cannot break the limitation of time consumption: The high-performing ticket without weight tuning rarely exists in a randomly initialized network, thus the network width is usually exponentially expanded to ensure the existence of lottery tickets~\cite{zhou2019deconstructing,ramanujan2020s,orseau2020logarithmic}.
-This increases the search space, and thus more search cycles are required.
-As a result, the search cost is even higher than tuning the weights in Eq.\,\ref{eq1}.
-To solve the time-consuming problem, in what follows, we first reveal that the lottery tickets exist in the pre-trained models without the need of network width expansion, and then provide a fast manner for searching these lottery tickets.
+The main difference between Eq.\,(\ref{eq1}) and Eq.\,(\ref{ticket_search}) is that the $\mathbf{w}$ is regarded as a constant vector to get rid of the dependency on weight training.
+Nevertheless, Eq.\,(\ref{ticket_search}) cannot break the limitation of time consumption: The high-performing ticket without weight training rarely exists in a randomly initialized network, thus the network width is usually exponentially expanded to ensure the existence of lottery tickets~\cite{zhou2019deconstructing,ramanujan2020s,orseau2020logarithmic}.
+This increases the searching space, and thus more searching cycles are required.
+As a result, the searching cost is even higher than training the weights in Eq.\,(\ref{eq1}).
+This paper attempts to solve such a time-consuming problem.
+In what follows, we first reveal that the lottery tickets exist in the pre-trained models without the need for network width expansion, and then provide a fast manner for searching these lottery tickets.